hand painted selection of clay ocarinas

 Sculptural Ocarinas

-Sculptural ocarinas combine playable ocarinas with visual artistry.
+Sculptural ocarinas combine playable ocarinas with visual aesthetics.
 These ocarinas are typically based on transverse or pendant designs but incorporate sculptural elements.
 While visually stunning, sculptural ocarinas can be complicated as musical instruments.
 Achieving both ergonomic playability and good sound quality can be challenging due to the need to balance visual design with acoustic constraints.

 Sculptural ocarinas can range from instruments primarily focused on playability to those primarily focused on visual aesthetics.
 Instruments designed with playability in mind take into account standard playing techniques and the player's comfort in holding the instrument.
 On the other hand, instruments primarily focused on visuals may sacrifice playability, especially in designs that imitate animals or birds.